tesonet/frontend-party/README.md

 I was unable to test it on IE11, as I don't have a Windows machine.

-Due to a lack of time I was unable to write any unit tests.
+Due to a shortage of time I was unable to write any unit tests.

 # Other remarks